romanarellano/coderbyte/README.md

 Just having fun using:
 * objects
-* for loops,nest for loops
+* for loops,nested for loops
 * if/else statements
 * recursion in for loop
 * regex as conditional operators;